Modified quantum dimensions and re-normalized link invariants: Examples

 \subsection{Link invariants from Lie algebras}

 Let $\g$ be a simple Lie algebra and let $\Uqg$ be the Drinfeld-Jimbo $\C(q)$-algebra associated to $\g$ (see \cite{Tu}, XI.6).
+(Note here $q$ is not a root of unity.)
 Let $\cat$ be the category of finite dimensional $\Uqg$-modules.
 It is well known that $\cat$ is a ribbon Ab-category with ground ring $K=\C(q)$.
 Here $\FK=K$ and $\tr_\cat$ (resp. $ \dim_\cat)$ is the quantum trace (resp.\ quantum dimension). \begin{lemma} All simple objects of $\cat$ are ambidextrous. \end{lemma} \begin{proof} This follows from Lemma \ref{P:ambdim}, as $\dim_\cat(J)\neq 0$ for any simple object $J$ of $\cat$. \end{proof} Let $I$ be the set of isomorphism classes of simple objects of $\cat$.
 One can show that $S'(V,W)\neq 0$ for any $V, W \in I$ (for a similar calculation see \cite{GP2}, Proposition 2.2).
 Thus, $ A(J)=I$ for all $J\in I$.
 The construction of Section~\ref{SS:inv} derives from $J$ and any non-zero $d_0\in \FK$ a function $\qd_J$ and an invariant $F'$.
-Lemma~\ref{L:B} implies that $F'$ is essentially independent of the choice of $J$. \begin{prop} For any $J\in I$ and $d_0=\qdim(J)$, the $J$-determined quantum dimension $\qd_J$ is equal to the usual quantum dimension and $F'$ is the usual Reshetikhin-Turaev quantum group invariant arising from $\g$. \end{prop} \begin{proof} This follow from Lemma \ref{P:dim0}. \end{proof}
+Lemma~\ref{L:B} implies that $F'$ is essentially independent of the choice of $J$. \begin{prop} For any $J\in I$ and $d_0=\qdim(J)$, the $J$-determined quantum dimension $\qd_J$ is equal to the usual quantum dimension and $F'$ is the usual Reshetikhin-Turaev quantum group invariant arising from $\g$. \end{prop} \begin{proof} This follow from Corollary \ref{C:dim0}. \end{proof}